Flame: Simplifying Topology Extension in Federated Learning: Design

-\textbf{Example.} \fig{fig:tag_expand} demonstrates the application of Algorithm~\ref{alg:tag_expand} to expand the high level TAG for Hierarchical FL (\fig{fig:tag_expand1}) to a physical deployment topology.
+\textbf{Example.} \fig{fig:tag_expand} demonstrates the application of Algorithm~\ref{alg:tag_expand} to expand the high level TAG for H-FL (\fig{fig:tag_expand1}) to a physical deployment topology.
 To begin, we associate all datasets in the job specification with the trainer (data consumer) role, resulting in one worker per dataset, as shown in \fig{fig:tag_expand2}.
-Them we compare the values of \textit{datasetGroups} and \textit{groupAssociation} to group the training workers into ``west'' and ``east'' groups.
+Then we compare the values of \textit{datasetGroups} and \textit{groupAssociation} to group the training workers into ``west'' and ``east'' groups.
 The next step is to use \textit{replica} and \textit{groupAssociation} associated with the ``param-channel'' to determine the number of workers required for the aggregator role.
 By default, \textit{replica} is set to one, unless explicitly stated.
 In the example, two aggregation workers are created based on the \textit{groupAssociation} values.
 The same process is applied for the top-level role (global aggregator).
 Since there is only one value (i.e., \textit{default}) in the \textit{groupAssociation} attribute, a single worker instance is created (\fig{fig:tag_expand4}).
-Thus, completing the TAG expansion.